Palash90/site-assets/target/blogs/building-a-word-quiz/part-1.md

 The kid has to do something for the input.
 The missing link was, the kid had to recognize the given letter or word.
 That's the processing step I completely overlooked.

-## Phase 3: Nannah Sipahi at Rescue
+## Phase 3: Nanah Sipahi at Rescue

 There comes the power of feedback from actual users.
 I routed my dilemma to my elder daughter and asked what would be a good way to handle the situation.
 Well, a very simple thought occured to her which I completely failed to recognize - "Why don't you simply ask her to read the word?"